nacharya/sitesource/content/about.md

 ### Create a better world for Humanity

+*We have always held to the hope, the belief, the conviction that there is a better life, a better world, beyond the horizon.*

+- Franklin D. Roosevelt

+*With realization of one's own potential and self-confidence in one's ability, one can build a better world.*

+- Dalai Lama

 A personal belief ..... best to spend time to make this world a better place for everyone.

 ### More Info

-I live in SF Bay Area and like to hike around the hills on weekends.
+Live in SF Bay Area and like to hike around the hills on weekends.

 ### Contact me